About Me

 The primary focus of my research is why people believe what they do, especially when they seem to believe things that are strange, irrational, or otherwise surprising.
 Part of this project is on individual psychology and irrationality.
 (I wrote up a brief and accessible overview of some of my ideas on this topic here.
 I’m also interviewed about some of this research here, here, and here.)
 However, it also involves exploring the social and political contexts within which people form and share beliefs, including false and irrational beliefs.
 Here, I am especially interested in broader questions about the epistemology of democracy and technocracy, and in how advances in artificial intelligence are increasingly likely to shape people’s political beliefs and ideologies.

 Before this, my earlier research drew on recent advances in neuroscience and machine learning to address foundational philosophical questions about the mind, especially concerning the role of mental representation in perception and cognition.
-For example, my PhD thesis drew on work in neuroscience (“predictive processing”) that depicts the brain as a probabilistic prediction machine to develop a framework for understanding how mental representation emerges in the natural world.
+For example, my PhD thesis drew on work in neuroscience (“predictive processing”) and generative AI that depicts the brain as a probabilistic prediction machine to develop a framework for understanding how mental representation emerges in the natural world.
 You can find the thesis here and find accessible overviews of each chapter here.

 I have many other research interests, including: